ryanallen/words-of-my-perfect-teacher/README.md

 *tshogs kyi 'khor lo*, Skt. *gaṇacakra*, a ritual in which one blesses, offers and consumes food and drink as [wisdom](#wisdom) [nectar](#nectar).

 ## Field of merit
 *tshogs zhing*, the focus, or object, of one's offering, devotion, prayer, prostrations, etc., through which one can perform the necessary accumulations of merit and [wisdom](#wisdom).
-The term usually implies a visualized focus of practice such as the refuge deities, the teacher in Guru Yoga, etc. The fact that one's practice and positive actions are directed towards such an embodiment of the Buddha, Dharma and Saṃgha gives them a much greater
+The term usually implies a visualized focus of practice such as the refuge deities, the teacher in Guru Yoga, etc. The fact that one's practice and positive actions are directed towards such an embodiment of the Buddha, Dharma and Saṅgha gives them a much greater

 ## Five clairvoyances
 1. Divine hearing,